frikky/mongodocker/README.md

 1. Install Docker.
 2. Run the mongodb\_scripts/build.sh file.
 3. Run the mongodb\_scripts/run.sh file.
 4. Change IP in flask/server.py to point to host running docker instance (top).
 Default to localhost.
+(Should be in config file)
 5. Run python server.py (Via docker or not)
 6. Go to localhost:80

 # Config
 This is where the data is handled.
 Will add more data soon, and do some test runs of different categories etc. before locking it down.
 Run handle\_data.py to regenerate data from config file.

-# Data storing
+# Local data storing
 For now, while testing, all the data collected from config/config.json is stored in tmp\_data.

 # Clearing the DB